microsoft/mcp-dotnet-samples/todo-list/README.md

     https://<acaapp-server-fqdn>/swagger.json
     ```

-   Alternatively, you've got `swagger.json` on this app built on your local machine.
+   Alternatively, you've got `swagger.json` on this app built at your project root directory on your local machine.

 1. Create a custom connector with this Swagger document on either [Power Automate](https://make.powerautomate.com) or [Power Apps](https://make.powerapps.com).
 1. Go to [Copilot Studio](https://copilotstudio.microsoft.com) and create a new agent.